avulpakir/Bloatware_remover/README.md

     -k: Keeps the app's data and cache.
     --user 0: Targets the primary user (user ID 0).
     "$package": Placeholder for the package name of the application to uninstall.

+Running a .sh File

+To run a .sh (shell script) file, you need to follow these steps, which can vary slightly depending on your operating system.
+Below are the instructions for both Linux and macOS, as well as Windows (using WSL or Git Bash).
+For Linux and macOS

+    Open Terminal: You can find the Terminal application in your applications menu or by searching for it.

+    Navigate to the Directory: Use the cd command to change to the directory where your .sh file is located.
+For example:

+bash

+cd /path/to/your/script

+Make the Script Executable: If the script is not already executable, you can make it executable with the following command:

+bash

+chmod +x your_script.sh

+Run the Script: You can run the script by typing:

+bash

+    ./your_script.sh

+For Windows (Using WSL or Git Bash)

+    Open WSL or Git Bash: If you have Windows Subsystem for Linux (WSL) or Git Bash installed, open it.

+    Navigate to the Directory: Use the cd command to go to the directory where your .sh file is located:

+bash

+cd /path/to/your/script

+Make the Script Executable: If necessary, make the script executable:

+bash

+chmod +x your_script.sh

+Run the Script: Execute the script with:

+bash

+    ./your_script.sh

+Additional Notes

+    If you encounter a "Permission denied" error, ensure that you have made the script executable using chmod +x.
+    If the script requires superuser permissions, you can run it with sudo:

+bash

+sudo ./your_script.sh